What is Ikebana?

 What is Ikebana International?

 Ikebana International (I.I.) is a non-profit cultural organization dedicated to the promotion and appreciation of ikebana.
 Founded in 1956 by the late Ellen Gordon Allen whose dream was to create an organization uniting the peoples of the world through their mutual love of nature and enjoyment of ikebana.
 That dream has now spread to over 60 countries and 164 chapters.
-This website is devoted to the North American Region of I.I. serving 72 chapters.
+This website is devoted to the North American Region of I.I. serving over 70 chapters.

 There are several hundred different schools or styles of ikebana.
 Some schools of ikebana stress classic styles; other focus on contemporary forms, and some blend the two.
 Each of the schools of ikebana takes its own approach to arranging flowers.
 At I.I. meetings, students and teachers share openly their own schools’ inspirations, styles, philosophy, history, and techniques.